Skip to main content

 This is a good year to employ the late-round QB strategy — well, maybe a mid-round QB strategy.

 There are good quarterbacks to be found beyond the top 10 and even beyond the top 15.
-(As of this writing, Trevor Lawrence had an ADP of QB17, and No. 1 draft pick Caleb Williams had an ADP of QB12.)
+(Trevor Lawrence has an ADP of QB16, and No. 1 draft pick Caleb Williams has an ADP of QB13.)
 You can patiently wait until every other team in your league has drafted a starting quarterback and still get a good one.

 Also, there may be less incentive to draft a top quarterback since some of the elites have potential warts.
 Josh Allen, expected to be the first quarterback selected in most 2024 fantasy drafts, has lost WRs Stefon Diggs and Gabe Davis, and it’s unclear whether Keon Coleman, Curtis Samuel and Khalil Shakir will be able to adequately fill the void.
 Jalen Hurts‘ passing efficiency slipped last year, and can we count on him to score double-digit rushing touchdowns for a fourth straight year now that the Eagles have added Saquon Barkley and lost one of the keys to the “tush push,” center Jason Kelce, who retired.